Historic St. James Graveyard

 Lies smiling in its father’s woe.”

-Directly south of Mary’s grave is a small slate marker for Sarah Stone, one of three 1788 memorials created by Ebenezer Manning, the most successful stonecutter in eastern Connecticut.
-Cloudlike shapes surround a rather humorous soul head with tightly coiled hair, eyes like fried eggs, and the preaching tabs of a cleric.
+Directly south of Mary’s grave is a small slate marker for Sarah Stone, one of three 1788 memorials created by Josiah Manning, the most successful stonecutter in eastern Connecticut.
+Cloudlike shapes surround a rather humorous soul head with tightly-coiled hair, eyes like fried eggs, and the preaching tabs of a cleric.
 Stylized flowers border the sweet inscription for a baby daughter.

 East of the circle of benches is the oldest stone here, placed in 1757 for nineteen-year-old William Hunt.
 A cherubic soul head with softly rounded features and graceful wings fills the tympanum.
 The border has stylized tulips.
 Price engravor is inscribed in a scalloped arch below, for Ebenezer Price of Elizabethtown, New Jersey, the boy’s home.
 The dour inscription, typical of that era, is at odds with his whimsical design.
 These last two stones are pure American folk art.

-This second of the 1788 stones by Josiah Manning is a marble rectangle with a similar, but more primitive, soul head with unrelieved wings.
-By contrast Joseph Gautier’s 1801 marble marker farther along the row, signed Witzel and Cahoon, NY, has an elegant urn draped in deeply carved folds of fabric.
+This is the second of the 1788 stones by Josiah Manning, a marble rectangle with a similar, but more primitive, soul head with unrelieved wings.
+By contrast, Joseph Gautier’s 1801 marble marker farther along the row, signed Witzel and Cahoon, NY, has an elegant urn draped in deeply carved folds of fabric.
 It is the height of neoclassical refinement, which was in vogue for turn of the century gravestones.

-Thomas Gautier, the boy’s father, as noted on the nearby obelisk, was a midshipman in the British Royal Navy before emigrating and joining the US Navy.
+Thomas Gautier, the boy’s father, is noted on the nearby obelisk.
+He was a midshipman in the British Royal Navy before emigrating and joining the US Navy.
 During the 1812 war he patrolled the coast and inspected ships entering the rivers.
 By 1817 he was piloting the Prometheus, a genuine innovation, the first steam-driven paddlewheeler to carry passengers and goods on the Cape Fear River.

-A descendant, researching Thomas Gautier’s history, sent an account of his first marriage to a much older, wealthy woman.
+A descendant researching Thomas Gautier’s history sent an account of his first marriage to a much older, wealthy woman.
 Concerned that he seemed in poor health, she left everything in trust for him, arranging for executors to handle his affairs after her death.
-Within the year he had recovered, married a much younger woman, and enjoyed the first wife’s largesse until his death at age eighty-four.
+Within the year Tho had recovered, married a much younger woman, and enjoyed the first wife’s largesse until his death at age eighty-four.
 Sadly, the new wife lost two babies in two years and died an early death.

-A little east of the end of the straight row is an odd set of stones that tells a sad story of four children in the Muter family (Muter’s Alley runs from Dock to Front near Orange Street) who died within five years.
+A little east of the end of this straight row is an odd set of stones that tells a heartbreaking story of four children in the Muter family (Muter’s Alley runs from Dock to Front near Orange Street) who died within five years.
 Two deaths in eight days suggests one of the communicable diseases that plagued children in the 1700s.
 Thirty children under the age of six are buried in this small graveyard.
-Parish records list them dying of measles, mumps, and whooping cough, scarlet, bilous and brain fever, putrid throat(strep), lockjaw, and worms.
+Parish records list them dying of measles, mumps, and whooping cough, scarlet, bilious and brain fever, putrid throat(strep), lockjaw, and worms.

 Turn and walk toward the SW corner of the yard.
 Note in passing the date and design of the slate marker of William Millor, an honest & inoffensive man.

-Standard stones like many here were cut elsewhere, as this area has no native stone.
+The stones here were cut elsewhere, as this area has no native stone.
 They could be carved and shipped wherever they were wanted for as little as three dollars plus an inscription fee of a dollar or less per letter.
 By the 1850s large marble obelisks with ornate bases could be ordered from Sears Roebuck and Co. for twenty-five dollars!